This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What will happen:

 - You will be taken to the radiology room.
-Your caregiver may give you medicine that will relax your colon.
+Your healthcare provider may give you medicine that will relax your colon.
 You will be asked to lie on your left side or on your stomach and raise one or both knees toward your chest.
-Your caregiver will examine your anus and use a finger to perform a digital rectal exam (DRE) to check your rectum.
-Your caregiver will gently insert a thin, flexible tube in your rectum.
+Your healthcare provider will examine your anus and use a finger to perform a digital rectal exam (DRE) to check your rectum.
+Your healthcare provider will gently insert a thin, flexible tube in your rectum.
 If a CT colonoscopy will be done, he will put air or carbon dioxide into the tube.
 In an MRI colonoscopy, warm water or solutions with dye will be passed through the tube and into your colon.

 - During your procedure, the bed you are lying on will be moved inside the CT or MRI tube.
 Pictures will be taken as the bed or table moves and as you change positions.
 You may be asked to lie on your back or stomach.
 If the bowel is not expanded enough, more air or gas will be pumped into your rectum.
 You will have to hold your breath and stay still as each picture is taken.
 When the procedure is finished, your bed will be moved out of the CT or MRI tube.
 The small tube in your rectum will then be removed.